iggy-social/iggy-social-frontend/README.md

 - Project-specific settings in `nuxt.config.ts`
 - CSS files in the `/public/css/` folder
 - Favicon and cover/preview images in `/public/img/` folder
+- Search for "@todo" comments in the code

 ## Setup